CALCULATE YOUR SIP RETURNS

 2. Choose PAN Correction

-In the ‘Application Type’ section, select the PAN correction option from the drop-down menu.
+In the 'Application Type' section, select "Changes or Correction in existing PAN Data / Reprint of PAN Card (No changes in existing PAN Data)" from the drop-down menu.

 3. Provide Personal Information

-Fill in your personal information, including your full name, date of birth, mobile number, email, and your existing PAN number.
+Fill in your personal information, including your full name, date of birth, mobile number, and email.
+Crucially, enter the PAN you wish to RETAIN (keep) in the primary "Permanent Account Number (PAN)" field.

 4. Receive a Token Number

 During this step, you will be guided to another webpage where a fresh token number will be generated.
-This unique number will appear on the webpage and will also be dispatched to your email inbox.
+This unique number will appear on the webpage and will also be dispatched to your email inbox to allow you to resume the application if it times out.

 5. Log In

-Use the temporary token number, your email address, and date of birth to log in and complete the pending application.
+Use the temporary token number, email address, and date of birth to log in.
+Choose the "Submit scanned images through e-Sign" or "Submit digitally through e-KYC & e-Sign (Paperless)" option for a fully digital experience.

 6. Select PAN to Retain